EU cancels April Fool's 'fake news'

 Already a member?

+"To help tackle this, the commission proposes to suspend, for the time being, the common tradition of April Fool's 'fake news' in European media," it said.

-It accused Russia of "pollution of the information space" which caused "real-world consequences".
+The move came after the EU foreign service also accused Russia of "pollution of the information space" that caused "real-world consequences".

-Bogus reports in Russian media have claimed the US was using ants as biological weapons, for instance, that Western countries practiced gay cannibalism, and that former Swedish foreign minister Margot Wallström advocated mass-castration of white men.
+Bogus news in Russian media have claimed the US was using ants as biological weapons, for instance, that Western countries practiced gay cannibalism, and that former Swedish foreign minister Margot Wallström advocated mass-castration of white men.

-At the same time, many EU media published hoax stories on 1 April each year in a festive European custom which goes back to medieval times, but which now risked making matters worse.
+At the same time, many EU media published hoax articles on 1 April each year in a European custom which goes back to medieval festivities, but which now risked making matters worse.

-An EUobserver article on 1 April 2015, for example, that the EU commission had confiscated two Russian amphibious-assault warships, was reported as real news by Russian fake news agencies.
+EUobserver's fake news on 1 April 2015, for example, saying that EU institutions had confiscated two Russian amphibious-assault warships, was reported as real news by Russian media at the time.

-That kind of thing was not funny in the current climate, Wednesday's EU statement indicated.
+That kind of thing was not funny in the current climate, Tuesday's EU statement indicated.

 The EU communique came after Thailand's military junta also imposed draconian laws against April Fool's pranks on public safety grounds.

-But the EU commission added, in a key proviso, that it had no legal mandate to censor what European newspapers printed.
+But the EU commission added, in a key proviso, that it had no legal mandate on cultural affairs, leaving European newspapers free to deceive their readers.

-"While bearing responsibility to guarantee factual news to the public, free media are the basis of a pluralistic and open society," the commission statement said.
+"While bearing responsibility to guarantee factual news to the public, free and independent media are the basis of a pluralistic and open society," the commission statement said.

-"The suspension, with full respect for EU values, of targeted April Fool's traditions, is to be adopted on a voluntary basis," it noted.
+"The suspension, with full respect for EU values and fundamental rights, of targeted April Fool's practices, is to be rolled out on a voluntary basis," it noted.

-And the whole "recommendation" should be "taken forward by stakeholders in the joint European spirit of April Fool's festivities," it said.
+And the whole initiative should be "taken forward by stakeholders in the common spirit of Europe's historical April Fool's festivities," it said.

-Asked by EUobserver if the proviso was a loophole which made the EU measures 'no more than a joke', a commission spokesperson said: "The argument is similar which deals with the question whether the same man can say what is at the same time both true and false".
+Asked by EUobserver if the proviso was a loophole which made the EU 'recommendation' sound like 'little more than a joke', a commission spokesman said: "The argument is similar which deals with the question whether the same man can say what is at the same time both true and false".

-Russia's EU embassy called the accusations "cheapjack concoctions".
+For its part, Russia's EU embassy counter-accused the commission of making "cheapjack confabulations".

-But senior Russian officials, such as former Kremlin aide Vladislav Surkov, have, in the past, bragged of "playing with Western minds" to create "paranormal preferences".
+But senior Russian officials, such as former Kremlin aide Vladislav Surkov, have, in the past, also bragged of "playing with Western minds" to create "paranormal preferences".

-"It's all a bit like looking in a mirror with another one behind you," the EU spokesperson said.
+"It's like looking in a mirror with another mirror behind you," an EU source said.

+This article is an April Fool's joke.
+None of the quotes or information in it are true.